Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 and we're really only making a quick toy macro to demonstrate the power they provide!

 You might be wondering if we can use repeats to reduce the number of arms we have.
-We unfortunately can't do things like treat the first or last element of a repeat differently using macro repeats *cough*foreshadowing*cough* but we can merge the second and third arms using a `*`.
+We unfortunately can't do things like treat the first or last element of a repeat differently using macro repeats *cough*foreshadowing*cough*, but we can merge the second and third arms using a `*`.

 ```rust